mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Upon joining the system, each client stores its initial cryptographic key material with the Delivery Service.
-This key material, called a KeyPackage, advertises the functional abilities of the client such as supported protocol versions and extensions and the following cryptographic information:
+This key material, called a KeyPackage, advertises the functional abilities of the client such as supported protocol versions, extensions, and the following cryptographic information:

 * A credential from the Authentication Service attesting to the